rogerpadilla/prouter/README.md

       return;
     }

-    // it is an app's link, so trigger the routing navigation router.push(url);
+    // it is a normal app's link, so trigger the routing navigation router.push(url);
   });
 ```